ceph/ceph/doc/dev/cephadm/compliance-check.rst

 Notification Strategy
 =====================
-If any of the checks fail mgr/cephadm would raise a WARN level alert
+If any of the checks fail, mgr/cephadm would raise a WARN level alert

 Futures
 =======
-The checks highlighted here serve as a start point only, and we should expect to expand on the checks over time.
+The checks highlighted here serve only as a starting point, and we should expect to expand on the checks over time.